 The biggest boost will come from the NBA’s Philadelphia 76ers and the NHL’s Philadelphia Flyers and Pittsburgh Penguins.
-Both professional leagues are hoping to return to live action in late-July or early in August.
+Both professional leagues are hoping to return to live-action in late July or early in August.
 The return of the PGA Tour and several international soccer leagues should aid revenue figures for the month of June.

-Another big plus in the state will land-based sports betting in Pennsylvania casinos.
+Another big plus in the state will be land-based sports betting in Pennsylvania casinos.
 Most gambling venues in the western part of the state were given the green light to reopen their doors for business earlier in June.
-The eastern part of the state, including the Philadelphia area should be back in business by the key 4th of July holiday weekend.
+The eastern part of the state, including the Philadelphia area, should be back in business by the key 4th of July holiday weekend.

 Horse betting has also been negatively impacted by the current pandemic.
-Pennsylvania tracks were forced to remain idle while tracks in states such as Florida, Arkansas and Louisiana forged on with their daily cards.
+Pennsylvania tracks were forced to remain idle while tracks in states such as Florida, Arkansas, and Louisiana forged on with their daily cards.

 Penn National reopened for business on June 19 and Parx is to resume live racing later in June as the two biggest Thoroughbred tracks in the state.